Gunman shoots man, then chases him to hospital and kills him

 Upon arriving, Garcia ran to the secured main entrance, where he was shot again before the gunman shot himself.
 The victims were rushed inside for treatment but both men died.
 The hospital said in a news release that the woman’s injuries aren’t life-threatening.

 The name of the gunman wasn’t immediately released.
-Police said it appeared that the shooting stemmed from a domestic dispute, although no detail were provided.
+Police said it appeared that the shooting stemmed from a domestic dispute, although no details were provided.

 Most Read Nation & World Stories